-You are not allowed a credit for penalties, fines or interest.
+You cannot claim a foreign tax credit for penalties, fines or interest.

-If you are not sure whether you can apply for a foreign tax credit, print SCHEDULE OF ADDITIONAL INFORMATION-QUESTION 19 on the top of a separate piece of paper and explain your situation.
-Include:
+If you are not sure whether you can apply for a foreign tax credit, print SCHEDULE OF ADDITIONAL INFORMATION

-- your name, address and tax file number - the precise name of the tax and the country in which it was levied - the name of the law under which the tax was imposed - whether the tax was levied by a national, state or local authority and the name of the authority - a description of the tax and why you had to pay it.
+- QUESTION 19 on the top of a separate piece of paper and explain your situation.
+Include: - your name, address and tax file number - the precise name of the tax and the country in which it was levied - the name of the law under which the tax was imposed - whether the tax was levied by a national, state or local authority and the name of the authority - a description of the tax and why you had to pay it.

-Print X in the YES box at Taxpayer's declaration question 2a on page 8 of your tax return.
+Print X in the YES box at question 2a in Taxpayer's declaration on page 8 of your tax return.